How much of your valuable writing time do you lose fighting with new technology and applications?

-Yes, it’s easy to get carried away with fascinating new tools, apps, and software, but how much extra value do they bring to your writing and publishing?
+Trying new tools, apps, and software is always tempting, but how much new or extra value do they bring to your writing or publishing projects?

 All you need is a word processor or even a pen and paper.
 No fancy app or tool will make it easier or faster to string your words together.

-Okay, you can access so many AI tools to write for you now, but in all honesty, they all produce bland, boring, and repetitive writing.
+Sure, you can access so many free AI tools to write for you now, but inevitably, they usually produce bland, boring, and repetitive writing

 I don’t know how many AI writing tools I have tried and how many different prompts I have used to generate reasonably readable texts.